formax

 Pattern regular expression (pcre)

-ListOfVal title
+ListOfVal title not yet implemented

 (*1) This property is adjusted by the editform script upon the field placeholders from the boilerplate text file.